AdobeDocs/audience-manager.it-IT/help/using/api/dcs-intro/dcs-event-calls/dcs-event-calls.md

 source-git-commit: e05eff3cc04e4a82399752c862e2b2370286f96f
 workflow-type: tm+mt
 source-wordcount: '309'
-ht-degree: 8%
+ht-degree: 59%

 ---

 # API di chiamate evento DCS {#dcs-event-call-apis}

-Le chiamate agli eventi inviano informazioni al [!DNL DCS] destinatario in una [!DNL URL] stringa.
-In una tipica implementazione Audience Manager , i clienti utilizzano il nostro codice di raccolta [!DNL JavaScript] dati ([!UICONTROL DIL]) per inviare dati al [!DNL DCS].
-Tuttavia, a volte i clienti non possono inserire il nostro [!DNL JavaScript] codice nelle proprie pagine.
-Se le politiche aziendali o altri problemi tecnici non consentono di inserire il nostro [!DNL JavaScript] codice nelle pagine, puoi comunque lavorare con  Audience Manager per inviare e restituire i dati da [!DNL DCS] queste chiamate [!DNL API]agli eventi.
+Event calls send information to the [!DNL DCS] in a [!DNL URL] string.
+In a typical Audience Manager deployment, customers use our [!DNL JavaScript] data collection code ([!UICONTROL DIL]) to send data to the [!DNL DCS].
+However, sometimes customers cannot put our [!DNL JavaScript] code on their pages.
+If company policies or other technical issues prevent you from placing our [!DNL JavaScript] code on your pages, you can still work with Audience Manager to send and return data from [!DNL DCS] with these event call [!DNL API]s.

 ## Introduzione {#dcs-getting-started}